cloud-native-toolkit/site-operator-guide/docs/do/End-2-End-Testing.md

 Copying Configuration
 ```

-**Note:** Every software layer which requires common BOM such as Gitops, Storage etc will have symbolic to the IBM Infrastructure BOM.
+**Note:** Every software layer which requires common layer such as Gitops, Storage as well as configuration will have symbolic to the Shared location.

 (4) Navigate to the software (automation-turbonomic) and verify the files are generated as well as .github folder exist which is requires for the end-to-end test to run.